-While the fixed component of the remuneration is established ab initio (i.e., at the beginning of the employment relationship) and varies only according to the terms defined in the Luxembourg Labour Law, the variable component of the remuneration is likely to change from one year to another and is linked to the performance of the concerned employee.
+While the fixed component of the remuneration is established ab initio (i.e., at the beginning of the employment relationship), it shall vary according to the terms defined in the Luxembourg Labour Law, and throughout the employee's career within Waystone based on the employee's progression and evolution of her/his/their role and responsibilities.

+Likewise, the variable component of the remuneration is also likely to change from one year to another depending on the assessment of the employee's performance.